mail-in-a-box/mailinabox/security.md

 * TLS certificates are generated with 2048-bit RSA keys and SHA-256 fingerprints.
 The box provides a self-signed certificate by default.
 The [setup guide](https://mailinabox.email/guide.html) explains how to verify the certificate fingerprint on first login.
 Users are encouraged to replace the certificate with a proper CA-signed one. ([source](setup/ssl.sh))
 * Only TLSv1.2+ are offered (the older SSL protocols are not offered).
 * We track the [Mozilla Intermediate Ciphers Recommendation](https://wiki.mozilla.org/Security/Server_Side_TLS), balancing security with supporting a wide range of mail clients.
 Diffie-Hellman ciphers use a 2048-bit key for forward secrecy.
 For more details, see the [output of SSLyze for these ports](tests/tls_results.txt).
-* SMTP port 25 (inbound) follows similar rules.
-Outbound SMTP (i.e. the server is the client) uses more relaxed settings.

 Additionally: